PrisonTeam/Prison/docs/prison_docs_030_LuckPerms_Groups_Tracks.md

 Although there are many ways to configure any plugin, these suggestions tries to keep things simple by using the same names as the counter parts between Prison and LuckPerms.
 It may be slightly confusion which is which, as far as Prison or LuckPerms, but it makes it easier by being consistent with the same names for the similar parts.

 The best way to setup LuckPerms Groups is to make 1 group for every Prison Rank.
 Then use the Rank Commands to assign users to that group automatically when they rankup.
 Then to tie things together within LuckPerms, place these created LuckPerms Groups on a LuckPerms Track.
+Then when a player ranks up, a Prison Ladder Command will be ran to change the LP track to keep Prison's Ranks in synch with the LuckPerms tracks.

+To give you the choice on how to setup the LP groups and tracks, **Step 1** through **Step 3** shows you how to use *either* the LP Web Permissions Editor or how to use the commands through the server's console.
+Choose one or the other; you should not try to do both.

 **Step 1 : Configure Prison's Ranks and Mines**